csmith111/playground-1-JavaScript/README.md

 __Note: Is there a way to do this outside delayedTaskWithErrorsAndErrorHandling?__

+Once we have a a robust way to handle errors, we still have to deal with another problem -Synchronization.

-## Synchronization
+## Synchronization in code with Asynchronous callbacks

-Now if we wanted to coordinate the behavior of these tasks we have a different problem to deal with.
+Now if we wanted to coordinate the behavior of these asynchronous tasks we have a different problem to deal with.
 Here are some typical patterns that we will need:
 * Sequencing multiple async tasks
 * Trigger behavior after all tasks have completed

-## Do something after all tasks have completed
+### Do something after all tasks have completed
 We could keep a global variable and use that to detect that all tasks have completed.

-## Perform tasks in sequence
+### Perform tasks in sequence
 we could have each function accept the next function to execute and call it.

-## Promises
+## Promises - Simplyfing Asynchronous code

+## Generators - Simplyfing Asynchronous code

+## Async - Simplyfing Asynchronous code